talebox/slepau/readme.md

 It also holds project regex.
 So they can be shared between rust and javascript.

+As well as nginx (an http reverse proxy server) configuration files.

 ## Scripts 🗒

 Nushell scripts to automate run/stop/deploy actions.